Greeks Against Sexual Assault (GASA)

 What can I get out of this program?

 GASA is meant to provide students with a safe, judgment-free space to share their experiences and perspectives on issues relating to gender-based violence, sexual assault, and oppression of different forms.
-This knowledge can be brought back to your organization to build stronger communities, as well as be implemented in your personal life to be a resource for survivors of sexual violence, and practice bystander invention.
+This knowledge can be brought back to their organization to build stronger communities, as well as be implemented in your personal life to be a resource for survivors of sexual violence, and practice bystander invention.

 There may be someone in your chapter who is a survivor.
 By choosing to educate yourself and the members of your organization, this can positively affect relationships overall, strengthening the organization and Greek community.